tank-overlord/diep-X/README.rst

 .. code-block::

    Keys: 'W','A','S','D' or arrow keys to move.
-   Mouse click to make single shot.
-Space bar to make continuous shots.
+   Mouse click to shoot one bullet.
+Hold down space bar to shoot bullets continuously.
    Comments or questions please send to TankOverLord88@gmail.com